Cleanliness in the Kitchen Food Safety

 Share:

-FALSE!
 Symptoms of foodborne illnesses can appear anywhere from 30 minutes to six weeks after eating unsafe food.
-The chart below is an excerpt from the US Food & Drug Administration showing the threats vary quite dramatically and symptoms range from mild to incredibly serious, life-threatening sickness.
+The chart below shows some examples from the FDA illustrating the range of symptoms from mild stomach upset to incredibly serious, life-threatening sickness.3

 Organism